mslee-9/macronutrients-calculator/README.md

 - As a user, I want to be able to set macronutrients goal as percentages
 - As a user, I want to be able to see calculated macronutrient goals by grams (g)
 - As a user, I want to be able to input grams (g) of macronutrients consumed for each meal for each day
-- As a user, I want to be able to see whether I have met my goals